 Location: Hawkesbury, Ontario

-J.L.
-Richards & Associates Limited (JLR) was retained by the Town of Hawkesbury (Town) to provide engineering and contract administration services for the design, tendering, construction, and commissioning of various upgrades at the Hawkesbury Water Treatment Plant (WTP).
+JLR was retained by the Town of Hawkesbury (Town) to provide engineering and contract administration services for the design, tendering, construction, and commissioning of various upgrades at the Hawkesbury Water Treatment Plant (WTP).
 The proposed upgrades were intended to advance the WTP 20-year Strategic Upgrades Plan (Strategic Plan) prepared by JLR in 2018.
 At the onset of the project, JLR prepared an update to the Strategic Plan, which included an Energy Analysis Technical Memorandum (Energy Analysis Memo), with the goal of providing the Town with an understanding of how the Strategic Plan upgrades could impact energy consumption and to provide recommendations on energy efficient initiatives that could be incorporated at the WTP.